ZaneH/kg/content/mev/mev-garden.md

 The space is competitive but there isn't a bot that can act on every opportunity.
 There are also actors who target specific bots and try to exploit them (see [Uncle Bandit Attacks](https://www.mev.wiki/attack-examples/uncle-bandit-attack).)
 This is a cat and mouse game that will continue to evolve.
 There is a lot of research and "alpha" to be found that increases the chances of success.

-Much like security research, MEV "Searchers" have to think of ways to break and abuse systems (a.k.a.
-Hackers.)
+Much like security research, MEV "Searchers" have to think of ways to break and abuse systems.
 This is a specific mindset and requires creativity and patience.
 Once an opportunity is found, it's up to the searcher to build a bot that can act on it.
 This is a whole other skill that involves simulations, on-chain data parsing, mempools, transaction construction, and out of the box thinking.

 ## Unsorted Reference Material